l-trochelmann/composite-training/README.md

 ## About
 This is the complementary Git repository for the bachelor thesis [Composite Dataset Training for Improved Pose Detection in the Wild](https://drive.google.com/file/d/1xUniwrnlelJNW2X7cMq2CmSjTXZ77Z_z) by Leon Trochelmann.
-The project was implemented as a fork of the MMPose toolkit for human pose detection, version 0.x.
+The project was implemented as a fork of the MMPose toolkit for human pose detection, version 0.29.0.

 For general information on this version of MMPose, please refer to: https://github.com/open-mmlab/mmpose/tree/0.x

 To download the full evaluation results, please refer to: https://drive.google.com/drive/folders/1P4PMb_HLkrSuiyxAozG_RIbaw9L6bM0z

 ## Installation
-To work with composite dataset training locally, please install MMPose: https://github.com/open-mmlab/mmpose/blob/0.x/docs/en/install.md, but clone this repository rather than the original.
+To work with composite dataset training locally, please install MMPose: https://github.com/open-mmlab/mmpose/blob/0.x/docs/en/install.md.
+During the installation, clone this repository rather than the original.
+Please use version 0.3.3 of [MIM](https://github.com/open-mmlab/mim), version 1.7.0 of [MMCV](https://github.com/open-mmlab/mmcv) and  version 2.28.2 of [MMDET](https://github.com/open-mmlab/mmdetection) (should you wish to use MMDET).

 ## Training
 This project presents a method to create composite datasets by defining a unified representation.
 This is implemented through a change to the annotations and the MMPose dataset configurations.
 This repository includes the tools needed to create a composite dataset from AIC, COCO and Crowdpose data.
 It also includes the required configs.